If you dislike marketing or simply find it a frustrating waste of time and money, this is written especially for you.

 - Marketing is responsible for the junk mail and spam that clogs up our inbox.

-- Marketing is behind those unsolicited telemarketing calls that interrupt us at home with our family.
+- Marketing is behind those unsolicited telemarketing calls that interrupt us when we’re at home with our family.

 - Marketing is the reason strangers pester us in the street with flyers.